MSDN-WhiteKnight/CilTools/CilView/readme.txt

 You can search process by entering the process name starting fragment or ID into the text field and pressing "Search".

-NOTE: Only 32-bit processes are supported. .NET Core shared host is 64-bit on 64-bit Windows, but you can attach to .NET Core application if it was build targeting the win-x86 runtime ID and started from the resulting EXE file rather then using shared host.
+NOTE: Only 32-bit processes are supported. .NET Core shared host is 64-bit on 64-bit Windows, but you can attach to .NET Core application if it was build targeting the win-x86 runtime ID and started from the resulting EXE file rather than using shared host.

 3. Check the "active mode" checkbox if you want to get more accurate info.